 The Clock Stops During the Marriage

 If a dispute arises over a premarital agreement, timing matters.
-Arizona law "tolls" (pauses) any applicable statute of limitations for as long as the marriage lasts.
-This means that being married does not eat into a spouse's deadline to bring a legal claim related to the agreement.
+The law "tolls" (pauses) any statute of limitations for as long as the marriage lasts.
+This means being married does not eat into a spouse's deadline to bring a legal claim.

 A statute of limitations applicable to an action asserting a claim for relief under a premarital agreement is tolled during the marriage of the parties to the agreement.
 However, equitable defenses limiting the time for enforcement, including laches and estoppel, are available to either party.

-A.R.S. § 25-205The logic behind this is straightforward.
-Requiring a spouse to sue over a premarital agreement while still married would create an unreasonable burden.
-The tolling provision removes that pressure and preserves the right to challenge terms after the marriage ends.
+A.R.S. § 25-205The logic is simple.
+Forcing a spouse to sue over a premarital agreement while still married would create a heavy burden.
+The tolling rule removes that pressure.
+It preserves the right to challenge terms after the marriage ends.

 Equitable Defenses Still Apply

-For couples who signed a premarital agreement years ago and are now creating or updating an estate plan, understanding this timing rule can be important.
-If there are unresolved concerns about the agreement's terms, addressing them proactively through an amendment or revocation is generally a better path than relying on future litigation.
+For couples who signed a premarital agreement years ago, this timing rule matters when creating or updating an estate plan.
+Both parties should address any concerns early.
+An amendment or revocation is usually a better path than future litigation.